BSO

 Celluci and Harshbarger

 Epilog: Scott Harshbarger ran for Governor in 1998 and was defeated by Paul Celluci.
 Francis Keough is currently in prison on parole violations.
 Richard Neal is a member of Congress, and Linda Melconian was defeated for Mayor in 2003.
-Charlie Kingston never served a day in jail and remained a prominent figure in local politics, even serving as campaign manager for former Mayor Mike Albano.
+Charlie Kingston never served a day in jail and remains a prominent figure in local politics, even serving as campaign manager for former Mayor Mike Albano.
 Joseph Dougherty was removed from his position as Personnel Director by Mayor Charles V. Ryan.
 Mitch Ogulewicz now resides out of state.

 So the question remains, could the terrible scandals that rocked Springfield in the new century have been avoided had the Harshbarger probe of the 1990's been more successful?